 - If the assessment shows that you require further training or upgrading before you can enter the coaching program, one option could be to enroll in our Academic Skills Upgrading program to strengthen your skills.
 Your counsellor will help you make the decision that works best for you.

 The GED Achievement® program consists of six small-group coaching sessions, each 2.5 hours long, spread over a six-week period.
 These sessions focus on the skills common to all or many of the GED tests, rather than on specific curriculum material.
 Working closely with experienced adult educators, you will learn reading, writing and test-taking strategies.
 You will also be given homework assignments to sharpen your skills in all areas.
 Finally, you’ll write the 3.5 hour GED Official Practice Tests.

 After the Official Practice Tests have been evaluated and discussed with you, our team of analysts, coaches and administrators will continue to monitor your progress while providing encouragement and counselling.

 When you’re ready, you can apply to write the GED tests at an Independent Learning Centre test site.
 Our personalized approach rewards our candidates with a very high success rate on their GED tests.

 The program runs for 8 weeks, throughout the year.
-For our Winter program details, see our flyer here, and for upcoming dates and times, see our East Centre Schedule and West Centre Schedule.
+For our Summer/Fall program details, see our East Centre Schedule and West Centre Schedule.
 This is a fee for service program.
 If you are receiving social assistance, speak to your case worker about funding availability for a GED test preparation program.

 Fill out and submit the registration form and our coordinator, Carolyn, will be in touch: